sverrirs/jekyllonwindows/1-ruby-and-devkit.md

 Alternatively, open `C:\RubyDevKit\config.yml`, enter the path of your Ruby install (preceded by a dash character) on its own line (e.g. ``` - C:\Ruby23-x64```), save the file, and then run the review command again to confirm the text was entered correctly.

+## Binding the DevKit to Ruby
-Continue on and complete installing the DevKit, binding it to your Ruby installation.
+Now complete your installation of the DevKit by binding it to your Ruby installation.

 ```
 ruby dk.rb install